Beginner’s Guide to Domains, Hosting, and DNS

 Introduction to Registrars and Registries

-A registry manages domain extensions (TLDs) and their technical operations, while a registrar is the company where you register your domain name (like Namecheap, GoDaddy, or Google Domains).
+A registry manages domain extensions (TLDs), while a registrar is the company where you register your domain name (like Namecheap or GoDaddy).

 How to Choose the Perfect Domain Name